 Employment Separation Certificates for employers

-We may ask for information about someone who has left your employment, decreased their working hours or changed from full time to casual work.
+We may ask you to complete an Employment Separation Certificate to get information about someone who has left your employment, decreased their working hours or changed from full time to casual work.
 You may also get a request from an employee or former employee for an Employment Separation Certificate.

 Submit the certificate online

-For more information, or for assistance in completing your registration, please call us on 131 158.
+For more information, or for help with completing your registration, please call us on 131 158.

 Other ways to submit the certificate

-Alternatively, you can fill out the certificate and hand it back to the employee or fax it to us on 132 115.
+If you cannot use Centrelink Business Online Services, you can download, print and fill out the Employment Separation Certificate form and hand it back to the employee or fax it to us on 132 115.

-You can provide the information on the certificate or on your business letterhead.
-You, or a pay officer you have authorised, should sign the certificate.
-The information you provide is confidential.
-You should keep a copy for your own records.
+You can also provide the information on your business letterhead.
+You, or a pay officer you have authorised, should sign the certificate and keep a copy for your own records.

 Circumstances other than termination of employment

-Sometimes you may be asked to complete a certificate in circumstances other than termination of employment; for example, after a decrease in working hours or a change from full time to casual work.
-You can use the Reason for separation box to provide additional information.
+You may be asked to complete a certificate in circumstances other than termination of employment.
+Use the Reason for separation section to provide more information.
+For example, you can provide further detail about a decrease in working hours or a change from full time to casual work.

 Freedom of Information and the certificate